 4.1.
-Brekeke PBX and SIP Server Relationship
+Brekeke PBX and the Bundled SIP Server Relationship

 A SIP server is embedded in Brekeke PBX.
 If you log in to Brekeke PBX as an Administrator, you can also access and manage the bundled SIP server.
 The bundled SIP server is a SIP proxy server which provides call session management in a VoIP network and processes SIP requests and responses.
-When Brekeke PBX receives a call session, it initiates another session with the appropriate destination according to user settings, such as forwarding destinations, then joins the two sessions.
+When Brekeke PBX receives a call session, it initiates another session with the appropriate destination according to user settings, such as assigned phones and forwarding destinations, and then joins the two sessions.